toradle/hedera_ai_agent/knowledge/toradle.md

 id: toradle-overview
 keywords: toradle,overview,ai,crypto,trading,signals,assistant

 Toradle is an AI-powered crypto trading assistant and execution hub.
 It delivers real-time **buy / sell / hold** insights, risk‑tiered tranche guidance, concise narrative explanations, and portfolio tracking.
-Toradle integrates directly with **XRPL** (on‑ledger DEX/AMM via Xaman) and offers centralized‑exchange execution through **Bybit**.
+Toradle integrates directly with **Hedera Hashgraph** (on‑ledger DEX/AMM via Hashpack and Saucerswap), **XRPL** (on‑ledger DEX/AMM via Xaman) and offers centralized‑exchange execution through **Bybit**.
 It emphasizes discipline, clarity, and guard‑railed risk management to help users act consistently in volatile markets.

+### What We Do

+Toradle answers the three important questions that any retail trader needs to conduct a successful trade - What to trade, When to trade it and How to trade.

+### How We Do It

+Toradle’s approach is grounded in mathematical and statistical analysis rather than large language model (LLM) trends.
+This foundation allows for precise, data-driven signal generation that adapts dynamically to market conditions.
+The system is designed for flexibility, cost efficiency, and scalability, enabling users to access sophisticated trading insights without prohibitive costs or complexity.

+### Why It Matters

+In a rapidly evolving market, adaptability is crucial.
+Toradle’s cost-effective and scalable platform ensures that traders can respond quickly to changing conditions while maintaining disciplined risk management.
+This empowers retail traders to compete effectively and avoid common pitfalls of emotional or uninformed decision-making.

+### Who Uses Toradle

+Toradle primarily serves retail investors seeking an affordable, reliable trading assistant.
+With a subscription priced around $50/year, users gain access to actionable signals, portfolio tracking, and execution capabilities.
+Additionally, Bybit users benefit from a 50% fee cashback on trades executed through Toradle’s broker integration, enhancing value.

+### What Makes Us Tick

+Our core philosophy is that our Subscribers should not lose money.

+### Future Possibilities

+Looking ahead, Toradle envisions expanding into automated bot trading, offering mutual fund products, and launching Toradle Assured trades which will include insurance options to further protect subscribers’ investments.

 ## Core Value Proposition